-One dead in explosion at military hardware factory in UK: media
+Explosion at military hardware factory in UK leaves one dead, one injured

 Chemring Countermeasures makes products to safeguard military ships and aircraft from attack.

-An investigation has been launched into the cause of the incident, which has been contained and poses no risk to the people in the area, the reports said.

-Reporting by Kanishka Singh in Bengaluru, Editing by Rosalba O'Brien
+Reporting by Kanishka Singh in Bengaluru, Editing by Rosalba O'Brien and Diane Craft